Authentic Tonkatsu Recipe (Crispy Japanese Pork Cutlet at Home)

 Pour about 2 cm of oil into a frying pan.
 Place the pork in before turning on the heat.Turn on the heat to low and fry for 10 minutes, keeping the oil around 100°C / 212°F.

-5. Prepare toppings & check doneness
+5. Prepare toppings & check doneness.

-Shred the cabbage thinly and cut lemon into wedges.When meat juices rise to the surface, flip the pork and fry for another 4 minutes.The edges will be slightly golden while the surface remains pale — this is perfect.
+Shred the cabbage thinly and cut lemon into wedges.
+When meat juices rise to the surface, flip the pork and fry for another 4 minutes.The edges will be slightly golden while the surface remains pale — this is perfect.

 6. Second fry (to crisp the outside)

-Remove the pork and let it rest briefly.Heat the oil to 180°C / 356°F.Return the pork and fry for 30–60 seconds until the coating turns golden brown.Drain on a wire rack, slice, and serve immediately.
+Remove the pork and let it rest briefly.Heat the oil to 180°C / 356°F. Return the pork and fry for 30–60 seconds until the coating turns golden brown.
+Drain on a wire rack, slice, and serve immediately.

-For the second fry:If you don’t have a thermometer, drop in a piece of panko.If it sinks and then rises quickly to the surface, the oil is ready.
+If you do not have a thermometer, drop a piece of panko into the oil.
+If it sinks and rises quickly, the oil is ready.

--(NEW) MIWA's Tableware is NOW live!
+MIWA's Tableware is live!

 Enhance Your Culinary Experience with MIWA's Tableware!